Olveston: The Denys family of Olveston Court

 The will of Sir Gilbert Denys appointed Henry Beaufort as an overseer, perhaps suggesting a connection from Gilbert's early military service under John of Gaunt.
 In his will Denys had requested his widow to take a vow of chastity, which clearly was made impossible by Sir Edward Stradling who had married her off to John Kemeys within 7 months of Gilbert's death.

 Non-conformist chapels

 St. Mary's church parish register also includes details of births and burials of Quakers, who had a Meeting House in the village for nearly 200 years.
+Quakerism was introduced to the area by John Audland and John Camm in 1654.
+George Fox, founder of the Quakers, visited Olveston in the 1660s to help establish monthly meetings, and spent his honeymoon in the village in 1669.
+Forty of the 100 families in the area became Quakers.

+The Quaker burial ground at Lower Hazel near the village, one of the oldest in England, was given Grade II listed status in 2025.
+It dates from 1656, and has seen continuous use.

 Methodist chapels were built in Olveston (1820), Tockington (1840), Awkley (1856) and Old Down (1933).

 Colonial settlements named after Olveston

 Montserrat, West Indies

 Joseph Sturge (1793–1859), born in nearby Elberton, was a member of the Quaker Meeting.
 He purchased a plantation in Montserrat to demonstrate that slavery was unnecessary, and named it Olveston, now a village on the island.